 Disney-owned channels, including ABC and ESPN, go dark on Charter Spectrum due to dispute

-Disney Entertainment-owned channels -- ABC and ESPN among them -- went dark Thursday night for Charter Spectrum subscribers after Charter and Disney failed to come to an agreement on terms for Charter to carry Disney.
+Disney Entertainment-owned channels including ABC and ESPN went dark Thursday night for Charter Spectrum subscribers after the companies failed to agree on terms for Charter to carry Disney programming.

 Disney-owned channels affected by the blackout include the Disney Channel, ESPN, Freeform, National Geographic and many local stations on the ABC network.
 Some major cities affected include Chicago, Los Angeles, New York and Houston.

-"The Walt Disney Company has removed their programming from Spectrum which creates hardship for our customers," Spectrum said in a statement on a website Spectrum created called disneyespnfairdeal.com.
+"The Walt Disney Company has removed their programming from Spectrum which creates hardship for our customers," Spectrum said in a statement on a website created by Charter called disneyespnfairdeal.com.
 "We offered Disney a fair deal, yet they are demanding an excessive increase."

 The cable provider said Disney wants to limit the choice of packages for viewers, forcing them to pay for channels they may not necessarily want.